zmughal/gmail-imap-label/README.markdown

 Proxy that sits between an IMAP client and Gmail's IMAPS server and adds GMail labels to the X-Label header.

-Tested with mutt 1.5.21 (2010-09-15).
+Tested with mutt (v1.5.21) and offlineimap (v6.3.4).

 # Usage
-By default, the proxy starts on port 10143 (as defined by the LOCALPORT constant).
+By default, the proxy starts on port 10143, however another port can be specified via a command-line option.
 To use the proxy you will need to set up your e-mail reader to connect to that port using the IMAP protocol (without SSL).

 # Dependencies
 * GMail account